Skip to main content

 Blurred image of business people walking in an open indoor space

-Updated April 2025
+Updated August 2025

-Following its approval at the December 2024 IAASB meeting, International Standard on Auditing 570 (Revised 2024), Going Concern, has been published .
+Following its approval at the December 2024 IAASB meeting, International Standard on Auditing 570 (Revised 2024), Going Concern, has been published.

 The revised standard responds to corporate failures that raised questions regarding the auditor’s responsibilities by significantly enhancing the auditor’s work in evaluating management’s assessment of an entity’s ability to continue as a going concern.
 Effective for audits of financial statements for periods beginning on or after December 15, 2026, the revised going concern standard aims to promote consistent practice and behavior from auditors when addressing going concern.